zocker-160/ifm/doc/usage.rst

 format.
 The map sections are packed to get a best fit automatically, in a similar manner to PostScript, but since Fig has no concept of pages, it is most useful when you're printing each map section individually.
-There's a utility program called :ref:`ifm2dev` which automatically does this.
+There's a utility program called :ref:`ifm2dev <ifm2dev>` which automatically does this.

 Fig format is also useful if you want to print poster-sized maps over several pages.
-The ``-M`` option of ``fig2dev`` (part of the transfig package) will automatically do this.
+The :option:`-M` option of :program:`fig2dev` (part of the transfig package) will automatically do this.

 Tk Drawing Commands (``tk``)
 ----------------------------

-This produces map commands for input to :ref:`tkifm`, a simple graphical interface to IFM.
-It isn't very useful to produce this output yourself---``tkifm`` does that internally to build its map pictures.
+This produces map commands for input to :ref:`tkifm <tkifm>`, a simple graphical interface to IFM.
+It isn't very useful to produce this output yourself---:program:`tkifm` does that internally to build its map pictures.
 But you can control its display by setting variables in the usual way.

 ASCII Text (``text``)
 ---------------------